Martin White (hurler): Inter-county

 Kilkenny were back in 1935 with White finally collecting a Leinster winners' medal on the field of play following his team's 3–8 to 0–6 defeat of Laois.
 Another All-Ireland final appearance beckoned with red-hot favourites Limerick providing the opposition once again.
 They were the reigning National Hurling League and All-Ireland champions and had played a remarkable thirty-one games without defeat.
 In spite of rain falling throughout the entire game both sides served up a great game.
 At the beginning of the second-half Lory Meagher sent over a huge point from midfield giving Kilkenny a lead which they wouldn't surrender.
 As a result of this victory White captured a third All-Ireland medal in four years.

 By 1936 White had firmly established himself as a key member of the Kilkenny team.
 That year he was rewarded when he picked up a second Leinster winners' medal following a 4–6 to 2–5 defeat of Laois.
 Kilkenny later qualified for the All-Ireland final where Limerick provided the opposition for the third time in four years.
 On this occasion White's side were completely outclassed.
 Three more Limerick goals followed in the second half as Kilkenny were well beaten by 5–6 to 1–5.
 1937 saw Kilkenny qualify for the Leinster final once again.
 Westmeath were accounted for on that occasion by a score line of 5–3 to 2–4 as White collected his third Leinster winners' medal.

 The subsequent All-Ireland final was played in the unusual surroundings of FitzGerald Stadium in Killarney due to a builders strike at Croke Park.
 Tipperary were the opponents on that occasion and surprised Kilkenny with a tour de force.
 Lory Meagher came on as a substitute in the second half to score his team's only point of the half.
 Kilkenny collapsed as Tipp recorded a 3–11 to 0–3 victory in one of the most one-sided championship deciders ever.
+Butler Coffey, who died at the age of 101 in 2010, was the last surviving member of the Tipperary team that won the 1937 final, while Kilkenny full-forward that day, Martin White, was the last surviving player from either team from that final.

 White played for the team again in 1938, however, Kilkenny were defeated in a replay of the provincial final.
 It was his last game.